scspcommunity/Cyber-Sec-Resources/README.md

-# cyber-sec
-An organized list of resources including tools, blog-posts and how-to tutorials compiled and created by SCSP community members.
+# An organized list of resources including tools, blog-posts and how-to tutorials compiled and created by SCSP community members.